bgrohman/hipchat-room-history-exporter/readme.md

 Since HipChat is shutting down on February 15th, 2019, you may want to archive your rooms.
 HipChat group administrators have the option to export history for all rooms, but there is no option to export a single room.
-This script exports all messages from a HipChat room.
+This script exports all messages from a single HipChat room.

 ## Setup